raspberrypilearning/cd-beginner-python-sushi/en/step_3.md

 print("Hello everyone")
 ```

-+ Save the file, then run this code and see what happens!
++ Run this code and see what happens (remember to save the file first)!

 + Try changing what’s inside the `"` symbols, maybe by adding your name, and running it again.